 - An agent from the testing company, principal, or designee will administer the test.
 This person will be referred to as the collection site person.
 The collection site person will be responsible for overseeing the collection of the urine specimens.
-No unauthorized personnel shall be permitted in any part of the collection site. - Upon arrival at the collection site, the collection site person shall request the individual to present some type of identification.
-If the individual does not have the proper identification, this shall be noted.
-If the individual refuses to take the test, they will forfeit their eligibility for athletics, extra-curricular activities, and driving to school. - 3.
+No unauthorized personnel shall be permitted in any part of the collection site. - 2. -If the individual refuses to take the test, they will forfeit their eligibility for athletics, extracurricular activities, and driving to school. - 3.
 The collection site person shall ask the individual to remove any unnecessary outer garments (coat, jacket) that might conceal items or substances that could be used to tamper with his/her urine specimen.
 Also, all personal belongings (purse, book, bag, etc.) must remain with outer garments.
 The collection site person shall note any unusual behavior or appearance. - 4.
 The student shall be instructed to wash and dry his/her hands prior to testing.
-After washing/drying hands, the student shall remain in the presence of the collection site person and not have any access to water fountains, faucets, soap dispensers, or cleaning agents. - The student may provide his/her specimen in the privacy of a stall, or otherwise partitioned area that allows for privacy.
+After washing/drying hands, the student shall remain in the presence of the collection site person and not have any access to water fountains, faucets, soap dispensers, or cleaning agents.

+- 5. The student may provide his/her specimen in the privacy of a stall, or otherwise partitioned area that allows for privacy.
 The collection site person shall note any unusual behavior by the individual. - 6.
-Upon receiving the specimen, the collection site person will determine that it contains 45 milliliters of urine.
-If there is not sufficient urine in the container, the sample is disposed and a second specimen will be collected.
-The student may be given reasonable amounts of water to consume. - 7.
-If a urine sample is not provided after 60 minutes, an oral test will be administered in its place. - 8.
+If a student states they cannot provide a urine specimen at that time, they will be given water to drink.
+If a urine sample is not provided after 60 minutes, students could forfeit their eligibility for athletics, extra-curricular activities, and driving to school. - 7.
 Immediately after collection, the collection site person shall measure the temperature of the specimen and conduct an inspection to determine the specimen's color and signs of contaminants.
 Any unusual findings from the inspection must be included in the 'Chain of Custody' form.
-The time from urination

-- to delivery of the sample for temperature measurement is critical and in no case should exceed four (4) minutes.
-Samples must register 91 to 99 degrees Fahrenheit or they will not be accepted.
-If this is the case, another specimen should be collected. - If it is determined by the Test Administrator that a test was tampered with or a false specimen was provided, the student will forfeit their eligibility for athletics, extracurricular activities, and driving to school. - 10.
+The time from urination to delivery of the sample for temperature measurement is critical and in no case should exceed four (4) minutes.
+Samples must register 91 to 99 degrees Fahrenheit.
+Samples outside of the specified temperature range could be considered invalid.
+Invalid test could cause students to forfeit their eligibility for athletics, extra-curricular activities, and driving to school. - 8.
+If it is determined by the Test Administrator that a test was tampered with or a false specimen was provided, the student will forfeit their eligibility for athletics, extra-curricular activities, and driving to school. - 9.
 After the specimen has been provided and submitted to the collection site person, the student shall be permitted to wash his/her hands.
 Both the individual being tested and the collection site person should keep the specimen in view at all times prior to it being sealed and labeled.
 A tamper-proof seal with the initials of both the collector and donor is placed over the cap and down the sides of the bottle.
-The identification label on each specimen bottle should contain the date and the identification number of the student. - 11.
-A copy of the 'Chain of Custody' form signed and dated by the collector and donor will be provided to the principal or designee.
-A temperature of the sample will be recorded on this form, as well as a recording of the split vials. - 12.
-After placement of the specimen into the transport bag, the transport pouch is sealed by the collector.
-The urine specimen and Chain of Custody form are now ready for shipment.
+The identification label on each specimen bottle should contain the date and the identification number of the student. - 10.
+Test results will be checked by the collection site person after the test has been sealed, labeled, and signed off on by the student and collection site person. - 11.
+After results have been checked and recorded specimens will be discarded if they are negative.
+Specimens that test positive will be kept on hand in a secure location until results have been communicated to all parties involved.